valden6/instagram/README.md

 # Instagram
-An application with the 2020 design of the famous instagram app.
+An application with the 2020 dark mode design of the famous instagram app.

 ## Version

+### [1.1.1]
+Refactoring homepage + Adding buttons modification in user content actions + add font of the app

 ### [1.1.0]
 Adding new icons to the bottom app bar + Adding top app bar + Adding the homepage